open-runtimes/open-runtimes/runtimes/ruby-3.1/README.md

 - To handle dependencies, you need to have `Gemfile` file.
 Dependencies will be automatically cached and installed, so you don't need to include any local denepdencies folder in your function.

 - The default entrypoint is `index.rb`.
-If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.rb`.
+If your entrypoint differs, make sure to configure it using `INTERNAL_RUNTIME_ENTRYPOINT` environment variable during build, for instance, `INTERNAL_RUNTIME_ENTRYPOINT=src/app.rb`.

 ## Authors